 Advantages of casein over whey protein

-Whey protein can be absorbed more quickly by the body and is available for the muscle almost immediately.
+Whey protein can be absorbed more quickly by the body and it is available for the muscle almost immediately.
 It is usually taken before or after training.

 Combining casein and whey protein